 The reviewers are independent of the authors, i.e. not affiliated with the same institution.

 Each issue is organized into four main sections (Focus, Debates, Insights, and Reviews) around specific subject areas, in order to invite and encourage discussions among academics.
+Each year we publish two special monographic issues.
+The next special issues from August/September 2022 will be linked to the RECEPTIO research centre's Biblioclasm & Digital Reconstruction and Reversed Ekphrasis projects.

 The Focus section publishes scholarly articles on the interrelation among Literature and Arts (especially painting and music), on Romance Philology and medieval Philosophy.
 The published articles have passed a rigorous double blind peer review performed by two external referees.
 The second section, Debates, is meant to provide the reader with an in-depth and multi-faceted analysis of themes that constitutes crucial and significant scholarly questions.
 The Insights announce scientific discoveries and new research.
 The Reviews section hosts various book-reviews, always ensuring the right of reply to the reviewed authors.